 To qualify for federally tax-free withdrawals on earnings, the money must be used for qualified higher-education expenses of the beneficiary at an eligible educational institution.
 These expenses include tuition, mandatory fees, books, supplies, and equipment required for enrollment or attendance; certain room-and-board expenses during any academic period the beneficiary is enrolled.

 What is the difference between New York's 529 College Savings Program and prepaid tuition programs?

-Unlike college savings programs where an individual makes contributions to an account for the designated beneficiary, prepaid tuition programs are structured so that purchases of units of attendance occur on behalf of a designated beneficiary.
+College savings programs are structured where an individual makes contributions to an account for the designated beneficiary.
+Prepaid tuition accounts allow you to pay now at the current tuition level to cover future tuition costs for a designated beneficiary.
 Neither assets in prepaid tuition programs nor their distributions are reported on the FAFSA.

 If the owner of a college savings account is the parent, is the account reported on the FAFSA as an asset of the parent or the student?

 A college savings account owned by the parent should be treated in the federal need analysis as an asset of the parent.
 Based on the fact that the student can be removed as the beneficiary of an account at any time and the account owner can close the account and use the proceeds for another purpose, the assets held in college savings plan accounts owned by a parent are assets of the parent.
 Thus, in the case of a dependent student where the parent owns the account in the New York 529 Program, the assets in the account are reported in the category of "Investments

 How is the college savings account reported on the FAFSA if the student is both Account Owner and Designated Beneficiary?

 Student-owned accounts are reported in the category of "Investments" by the student on the FAFSA.